mfwolffe/mfwolffe.github.io/_pages/projects.md

 <br>
 <h3>Code</h3>
-<p>Instrumentation will be done on functions written in C. Other languages shown below for no reason really other than to show the one line versions for python and C#</p>
+<p>Instrumentation will be done on functions written in C. I've included a python and C# version just because the oneliners are just so <em>fun</em></p>
 <form id="radio" action="">
 <fieldset>
   <div class="code">